iterative/vscode-dvc/CONTRIBUTING.md

 against.
 We have provided [the demo project](#the-demo-project) as part of this repo but feel free to use any DVC project that you have available.

+To enable formatting on save in VS Code, install the `esbenp.prettier-vscode` extension.
+This is optional, but highly recommended as PRs with improper format will be blocked from merge until the issue is fixed.

 <a id='note'></a>

 Note: When using any project that relies on an isolated python environment